How to Submit Your Website to Google

 Fix Technical SEO Issues

-Once you're aware of these problems, you can fix them sooner and your site will be more search-friendly.
+Search Console helps you resolves technical SEO issues like duplicate content and indexing errors.
+Once you're aware of these problems, you can fix them quickly and your site will be more search-friendly.

 See Keyword and Traffic Data